Alex314-dev/rc-racing-system/README.md

 ## About The Project

-With this project we are aiming at making RC racing more engaging and make it more of a social activity.
+With this project, we are aiming at making RC racing more engaging and making it more social.

 To achieve this purpose we have created a web application from which it is possible to add friends and challenge them.
 There is also of course a touch of competitiveness, we keep scores of your challenges and there is a leaderboard visible to all users.

-To race, you need to be pyhsically present at the racing track designed by us with our RC car.
+To race, you need to be physically present at the racing track designed by us with our RC car.
 After interacting with the web application you can race on the track and we will keep track of your time.